On March 1, 2019 we cross the border- 1,367 miles, 29 driving hours from Chula Vista, CA over 9 days, with 4 side trips along the way.

-The gray whales come to the warm lagoons of Baja California Sur to breed and give birth every winter.
-Their round trip journey of 14,000 miles begins in Alaska, and the return trip begins in April.
-The whales put on a show, breaching and spouting, and coming right up to the boat for human contact.
-They are so friendly that they surface alongside the small boats (pangas), and often mothers will push their calves right up to the boats to show them off and allow petting.
+Breaching and spouting they come right up to the boat for human contact.
+They surface alongside the small boats (pangas), and mothers push their calves up to the boats to show them off and allow petting.
 We were on the water with the whales for three hours.
 I could have stayed all day.
-(See the tab “Where We’ve Been” for whale photos and closeups).

 In the late 1800’s, the whale population was nearly extinguished, but with attention from conservationists and regulations they have rebounded.
 Whale watching is highly regulated and controlled in Baja.

 Struggling with the hotel’s weak internet connection, we find an email with a cancellation notice of our reserved Air BnB apartment in La Paz.
 Panic!
 We are arriving in 4 days for a two-month stay